marcoeg/nexus-miniapp/README.md

 1. Replaced the `homepage` value in `package.json`.
 The GitHub Pages deploy tool uses this value to determine the related GitHub project.
-2. Replaced the `base` value in `vite.config.js` and have set it to the name of your GitHub repository.
+2. Replaced the `base` value in `vite.config.ts` and have set it to the name of your GitHub repository.
 Vite will use this value when creating paths to static assets.